 In the 1980’s the Supported Independent Living program was created to support people with developmental disabilities who lived in the community and needed life and social skill assistance.
 A leisure and learning program, Options, filled out the complement of Adult Services, as we know them today.

 In 2005 CLD received funding to build a home that would specialize in supporting people with Prader-Willi Syndrome.

 In 2008 CLD began a drama program, Creative Partners on Stage, with Theatre Orangeville (TOV) which would eventually evolve into a highly unique partnership.

 In 2009 CLD and TOV were fortunate to receive a $2.7 million grant from the Communities in Action federal initiative which enabled us to build a new home for both our agencies.

 In 2011 CLD received its three year accreditation recognition from FOCUS Accreditation.

 In 2015 CLD was successful in obtaining FOCUS re-accreditation for another four years.

 In 2018 our Pre-School Resource Program, an integral part of CLD’s history, was moved to Dufferin Children and Family Services.
 (DCAFS),

-Community Living Dufferin may have begun by focusing on providing education opportunities to children, but now offers a wide range of opportunities for children and adults.
+Community Living Dufferin may have begun by focusing on providing education opportunities to children, but now offers a wide range of opportunities for adults.
 Among the services detailed in Our Services section of CLD’s website, the organization also provides opportunities for volunteers and membership.
 As the organization created these new services, it fashioned a new and brighter vision for itself.